naxo100/PISKa/Home.md

 ##ERRORS
 ExceptionDefn.Semantics_Error(_, "Rule name Transport 1 superman() at 1.393503 (2,1) is already used")
-If this happens, the agent traveling by the link will be destroyed, so now there is one less agent. lo que pasa es que los  transportes que tienen tiempo distinto de 0 (fijado en el link con $x) generan perturbaciones y cada una lleva un nombre, y no debieran poder repetirse pero al parecer ocurren tantos transportes por unidad de tiempo que algunos están ocurriendo incluso en el mismo instante
+If this happens, the agent traveling by the link will be destroyed, so now there is one less agent.
+Should be fixed.